ChristianGracia/Dental-App-RN/README.md

 * Allow patients to leave a review
 * Allow patients to fill out a contact us form and submit
 * Allow patients to view their own chart
+* Add a blog of dental and non dental related articles